msanroman/PHP-Autotest/README.md

 # PHP countinous test runner (Now with pirate messages!
 Yarr!)

-So far, it works on Fedora 16, and I suppose that all the bunch of Linux distributions that uses NotifyOSD.
+So far, it works on Fedora 16, and I suppose that will work well with all the bunch of Linux distributions that uses NotifyOSD.

 ## Dependencies: